dns-king/RICE/README.md

 }
 ````

-One unique aspect about Rice is that it runs in its own file, so you don't have to write Rice code in some main java class file.
+One unique aspect about Rice is that it's written in its own file, so you don't have to write Rice code in some main java class file.
 The code above will be executed in its own file with an extension of `.rice`.
 All you have to do to run a Rice program is to switch to the main java class file and hit <b>run!!</b>

 The program above will print the following output to the console: